ivangfr/springboot-kafka-connect-jdbc-streams/README.md

 ## Shutdown

-- To stop applications
+- To stop applications:
-  - If they were started with `Maven`, go to the terminals where they are running and press `Ctrl+C`
+  - If they were started with `Maven`, go to the terminals where they are running and press `Ctrl+C`;
-  - If they were started as Docker containers, go to a terminal and, inside `springboot-kafka-connect-jdbc-streams` root folder, run the script below
+  - If they were started as Docker containers, go to a terminal and, inside `springboot-kafka-connect-jdbc-streams` root folder, run the script below:
     ```
     ./stop-apps.sh
     ```
-- To stop and remove docker compose containers, network and volumes, go to a terminal and, inside `springboot-kafka-connect-jdbc-streams` root folder, run the following command
+- To stop and remove docker compose containers, network and volumes, go to a terminal and, inside `springboot-kafka-connect-jdbc-streams` root folder, run the following command:
   ```
   docker compose down -v
   ```

 ## Cleanup

-To remove the Docker images created by this project, go to a terminal and, inside `springboot-kafka-connect-jdbc-streams` root folder, run the script below
+To remove the Docker images created by this project, go to a terminal and, inside `springboot-kafka-connect-jdbc-streams` root folder, run the script below:
 ```
 ./remove-docker-images.sh
 ```